Last Updated on by

 Keep in mind that if you do not sign up for the Protect Plus service, you will still receive push notifications; however, emergency services will not.
 Signing up for the service ensures that appropriate services are notified and deployed automatically.
 This occurs whether you see a push alert or not.

-Additionally, signing up for the Protect Plus package provides you with unlimited cloud storage for your security cameras and your Ring doorbell footage.
+Additionally, signing up for the Protect Plus package provides you with unlimited cloud storage for your security cameras and your Ring doorbell footage (read here my full Ring Video Doorbell review!).
 This is a nice feature because if you already have an outside camera or Ring doorbell installed, you won’t have to pay an additional fee to have that footage stored.

 Modes and Features

 With the Ring Alarm smart home security system, you have the option of using three different modes.
-You can set each mode through the keypad, or you can use the Android or iOS mobile application.
+You can set each mode through the keypad, or you can use the iOS and Android mobile application.
 First is the standard disarm mode, which turns off monitoring completely.

 The Home mode monitors only sensors installed at entry points into the home but will ignore any motion or movement that occurs within the house itself.
 The home mode works great for a night setting, especially if people in your family are prone to moving throughout your home at night.
 Typically this movement would trip the sensors, but not in Home mode.